Skip to main content

 let cake = my_cake.save(db).await.expect("could not insert cake");

-// Insert the same row again and it failed because primary key of each row should be unique.
+// Insert the same row again; fails because primary key must be unique.

 let error: DbErr = cake